 - Complete your pre-registration form to register a business name

 - Submit the original copies of your documents

 As an investor or entrepreneur, business name registration is one of the essential requirements for starting a business.
-Would you like to start a business and in need of business ideas, check this article to find out some business ideas in Nigeria.
+If you’ll like to start a business and are in need of business ideas, check this article to find out some business ideas in Nigeria.

 In Nigeria, the institution responsible for business registration is the Corporate and Affairs Commission (CAC).
 This is an autonomous body established in 1990 under the Companies and Allied Matters Act.
 They are charged with the responsibility of regulation and management of companies in Nigeria.